Home / Comparisons / Babbel vs Rosetta Stone

 The final advantage of the Rosetta Stone program is the bundle of cool, extra resources that they provide.

-Babbel has a decent slate of its own extras, with games and podcasts, but Rosetta Stone offers more supplemental tools than just about every other language learning app.
+Babbel has a decent slate of its own extras, like games and podcasts, but Rosetta Stone offers more supplemental tools than just about every other language learning app.

 You get phrasebooks, short on-demand video lessons, stories, audio companion lessons, and even some free live lessons.